Crust Reaches Market Cap of $74.00 Million (CRU)

-Crust (CURRENCY:CRU) traded flat against the US dollar during the 24-hour period ending at 16:00 PM ET on January 17th.
-One Crust coin can now be purchased for $42.40 or 0.00117874 BTC on major exchanges.
-Crust has a market cap of $74.00 million and $7.41 million worth of Crust was traded on exchanges in the last day.
-During the last seven days, Crust has traded flat against the US dollar.
+Crust (CURRENCY:CRU) traded flat against the dollar during the 1 day period ending at 9:00 AM E.T. on January 22nd.
+Over the last seven days, Crust has traded flat against the dollar.
+Crust has a total market capitalization of $74.00 million and $7.41 million worth of Crust was traded on exchanges in the last 24 hours.
+One Crust coin can currently be bought for $42.40 or 0.00117874 BTC on popular exchanges.

 - PAC Global (PAC) traded flat against the dollar and now trades at $0.0130 or 0.00000022 BTC.